-Induction of the control of the cont Online treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults All of these aspects are R20 that people sometimes behave differently online, including by · relationships pretending to be someone they are covered in lessons within not. the Puzzles R21 that the same principles apply to online relationships as to face-to- face relationships, including the Relationships importance of respect for others Changing Me online including when we are Celebrating Difference anonymous.R22 the rules and principles for Difference keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
+Indiana and a state of the stat Online treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults All of these aspects are R20 that people sometimes behave differently online, including by · relationships pretending to be someone they are covered in lessons within not. the Puzzles R21 that the same principles apply to online relationships as to face-to- face relationships, including the Relationships importance of respect for others Changing Me online including when we are Celebrating Difference anonymous.R22 the rules and principles for Difference keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
 R23 how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met.
-R24 how information and data is shared and used online.
-Being safe R25what sorts of boundaries are All of these aspects are appropriate in friendships with peers covered in lessons within and others (including in a digital context). the Puzzles R26 about the concept of privacy THE POLICE and the implications of it for both Delatinada' children and adults; including that it is not always right to keep secrets if RelationshipsChanging Me they relate to being safe.
-Celebrating R27 that each person's body Difference belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
+R24 how information and data is Being safe shared and used online.
+R25what sorts of boundaries are All of these aspects are being sale appropriate in friendships with peers · and others (including in a digital covered in lessons within context).R26 about the concept of privacy the Puzzles and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
+R27 that each person's body belongs to them, and the RelationshipsChanging MeCelebratingDifference differences between appropriate and inappropriate or unsafe physical, and other, contact.
 R28 how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know.
 R29 how to recognise and report feelings of being unsafe or feeling bad about any adult.
 R30 how to ask for advice or help for themselves or others, and to keep trying until they are heard, R31 how to report concerns or abuse, and the vocabulary and confidence needed to do so.
 R32 where to get advice e.g. family, school and/or other sources.